SimonCalleLaverde/SimonCalleLaverde.github.io/_skills/programming_languages.md

 order: 1
 ---

-<p>- <span class="font-light">HTML5:</span> I have over 7 years working with this markup language, and more than 40 sites I have worked on, with a selection displayed in this portfolio.</p>
+<p>- <span class="font-light">HTML5:</span> I have over 7 years of experience working with this markup language and I have worked on more than 40 sites, with a selection displayed in this portfolio.</p>

-<p>- <span class="font-light">CSS3 & SASS:</span> This is the language I have more experience on and the one I know best; recently even used in spaceship interfaces, CSS, when used to its full extent, can have superpowers.</p><!--Knowing and using CSS well can be very, very powerful.-->
+<p>- <span class="font-light">CSS3 & SASS:</span> This is the language I have more experience on and the one I know best.
+CSS, when used to its full extent, can have superpowers.</p><!--Knowing and using CSS well can be very, very powerful.-->

 <p>- <span class="font-light">Liquid Code:</span> This is a language used to create dynamic websites.
 It is used in Shopify e-commerce websites, NationBuilder campaigning platforms and some static site generators.
 I have 5 years of experience with this language building dozens of dynamic sites.</p><!--My experience using this language has meant I am able to accomplish more than the regular.-->